exhuma/pickup/_sources/writing_plugins.txt

 run
 ~~~

-When executing ``run``, the core will pass the folder name of the "staging area".
+When executing ``run``, the core will pass a folder name inside the "staging
+area".
+This folder is based on the module name, and the generator/target name
+given by the user.
+So for the above example, this would be
+``/path/to/staging/my_plugin_module/mysource``.
+This ensures that each
+executiong of this profile will have it's own "private" storage space to avoid
+accidental file overwrites.

 Writing Source Plugins
 ----------------------